ITfoxtec/FoxIDs/README.md

 ## Deployment

-You can [deploy FoxIDs](#1-Azure-deployment) in your Azure tenant.
-Afterwords, FoxIDs is initialized with the [seed tool](#2-Seed), to create the master certificate and the first admin user.

-### 1. Azure deployment
+Deploy FoxIDs in your Azure tenant.

+> After sucessfully deployment open FoxIDs Control Client https://foxidscontrolxxxxxxxxxx.azurewebsites.net (the app service starting with foxidscontrol).
+> The default admin user is: admin@foxids.com with password: FirstAccess!

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FITfoxtec%2FFoxIDs%2Frelease-current%2Fazuredeploy.json)

-The ARM deployment script deploys:

-- Two App Services one for FoxIDs and one for the FoxIDs Control (client and api).
+- Two App Services one for FoxIDs and one for the FoxIDs Control (Client and API).
 Both App Services is hosted in the same App Service plan.
 - FoxIDs is deployed to the two App Services from the `release-current` branch with Kudu.
 Thereafter, it is possible to manually initiate the Kudu update.
 - Key vault.
 Secrets are placed in Key vault.
 - Document DB.